You Light Up My Life (song): Original film version

 Cisyk's original soundtrack recording was included in the film's soundtrack album.
 It was then later released as a single to bolster sales of the soundtrack album after Debby Boone included her version on her first solo album (also titled You Light Up My Life).
-Although the soundtrack album was certified Gold, peaking at No. 17 on the Billboard 200 albums chart, it never included Boone's hit single version of the song.
+The soundtrack album was certified Gold, peaking at No. 17 on the Billboard 200 albums chart.

-Cisyk's single was credited to "Original Cast", not to Cisyk herself, and even though Brooks is listed on the A-side of the single, the "Original Cast" B-side charted on the Billboard Hot 100 and only reached No. 80.
+Cisyk's single was credited to "Original Cast", not to Cisyk herself, and Brooks is listed on the A-side of the single.
+The single charted on the Billboard Hot 100 and reached No. 80.
 Brooks also released an instrumental version of the song from the soundtrack as a promotional single, but that version failed to chart.

 Following the success of Boone's version, the song earned Brooks a Grammy Award for Song of the Year, an Academy Award for Best Original Song, a Golden Globe Award for Best Original Song and an American Society of Composers, Authors and Publishers (ASCAP) award.